pettermahlen/covenant/README.md

 running the entire app.

 The solution consists/may consist of the following parts:
 1. A standard way of defining 'module' boundaries+APIs.
+This is provider interfaces.
     1. Probably will/should include specifying that all parameters and return values are value objects.
 See https://www.infoq.com/presentations/Value-Values.
     1. Probably will/should involve using an annotated interface in Java, at least.